 - Corn Salad (We make this all summer!)

-- Italian Potato Salad (Hearty and delicious salad where every bite is different!)
+- Italian Potato Salad (Hearty and delicious salad where every bite is different.)

-How to make spinach salad
+How to make Spinach Salad

-Step 1: Add dressing ingredients to a blender pitcher: garlic, honey, rice vinegar, black pepper, and salt; blend until smooth.
+Add dressing ingredients to a blender pitcher: garlic, honey, rice vinegar, black pepper, and salt; blend until smooth.
 With blender running, add olive oil in a steady stream, blending until emulsified.
+Add spinach to a large salad bowl and pour dressing over; toss to coat.

-Step 3: Top spinach with remaining salad ingredients (tomatoes, avocados, mushrooms, shallot, bacon, and hard boiled eggs), gently toss to combine.
+Top spinach with remaining salad ingredients (tomatoes, avocados, mushrooms, shallot, bacon, and hard boiled eggs), gently toss to combine.
 Serve.

 Spinach Salad